blakpela00dok/https-github.com-iperov-DeepFaceLab/README.md

 <img src="doc/make_everything_ok.png" align="center">

 Unfortunately, there is no "make everything ok" button in DeepFaceLab.
 You should spend time studying the workflow and growing your skills.
-A skill in programs such as *AfterEffects* or *Davince Resolve* is also desirable.
+A skill in programs such as *Adobe After Effects* or *Davinci Resolve* is also desirable.

 </td></tr>
 <tr><td align="center" width="9999">